nmshd/documentation/_docs_integrate/create-attributes-for-peer.md

 The Integrator of the Sender can now get the Response of the Recipient from the `response.content` property of the result.
 In the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) is a [CreateAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#createattributeacceptresponseitem) for each accepted and a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) for each rejected CreateAttributeRequestItem included.
-Note that each accepted CreateAttributeRequestItem leads to the creation of an appropriate LocalAttribute with a LocalAttributeShareInfo of the Sender.
+Note that each accepted CreateAttributeRequestItem leads to the creation of an appropriate LocalAttribute of the Sender.
 The `content` of the [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) is the underlying `attribute` of the [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem).
 Depending on whether an IdentityAttribute or a RelationshipAttribute has been created and the ownership, it is referred to as either a [peer shared IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-identityattributes), an [own shared RelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-relationshipattributes) or a [peer shared RelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-relationshipattributes).